 Everything down to here is set out in terms of Plato’s own metaphysics, and has all the hallmarks of philosophical seriousness.
 Names are purpose-made portions of vocal sound, expertly constructed for their specific function of marking off this or that item’s being.
 This is clearly a form of naturalism, since it treats names as appropriately correlated to the specific natures of the objects they name.
 But what does that natural correlation amount to?

 The other etymologies that make up this central section are systematically ordered to cover the main objects of philosophical and scientific discourse.
-After an only partly successful trial-run with personal names, including Homeric and mythological ones (391c-397b), Socrates and Hermogenes set out to work through the vocabulary of cosmology (397c-410e): the hierarchy of intelligent beings; soul and body; names of deities; astronomical entities; the elements; and the principles of temporal regularity.
-They then turn to ethics (411a-421c): intellectual virtues; moral virtues; technical virtues; generic terms of evaluation; emotive states; judgement; will; and finally truth (presumably treated as underlying the intellectual virtues).
-Lastly, they seek the roots of all this signification in the directly imitative primary sounds out of which the simplest words are composed (421c-427d).
+After an only partly successful trial-run with personal names, including Homeric and mythological ones (391c–397b), Socrates and Hermogenes set out to work through the vocabulary of cosmology (397c–410e): the hierarchy of intelligent beings; soul and body; names of deities; astronomical entities; the elements; and the principles of temporal regularity.
+They then turn to ethics (411a–421c): intellectual virtues; moral virtues; technical virtues; generic terms of evaluation; emotive states; judgement; will; and finally truth (presumably included in this section on the ground that it underlies the intellectual virtues).
+Lastly, they seek the roots of all this signification in the directly imitative primary sounds out of which the simplest words are composed (421c–427d).

 Socrates’ implied main principles of etymology, as they emerge over this entire section, supplemented by the remainder of the dialogue, can be summarized as follows:

 - The names of things were originally assigned to them by one or more of our early ancestors.

 - It is a familiar fact that when a name is created it is normally descriptive of what its object is (cf. our ‘computer’, ‘ashtray’, etc.), and likewise the original name-makers will have encoded in their products their own insights — some better, some worse — into the natures of the things they were naming.